 Have you ever stopped to think about food waste ?
-Have you ever stopped to think about how much food you might waste in a week and how to prevent food waste?
-It’s an interesting exercise, because, while we may think that we are actually quite frugal , you may find that once you actually sit down and look at your food habits, you can actually save a lot of money and find easy ways to prevent food waste.
+When we stop to think about how much food we may throw away in a week, it can be a shock to realize how much we bin!
+While we may think that we are quite frugal , you may find once you sit down and look at your food habits, you can actually save a lot of money, plus find easy ways to prevent food waste.

-Every year we throw away tons of unused food, and at such an awful waste.
-I am sure that you probably heard from your parents the same story that I heard from mine.
-Eatyour food, there are plenty of starving people are in the world would be very grateful for what you have!
+Every year we throw away tons of unused food, and it’s an awful waste.
+I am sure you probably heard from your parents the same story that I heard from mine.
+Eat your food, there are plenty of starving people are in the world who would be very grateful for what you have!
 And its true.
 We often take for granted that there will always be food on our plates and there will always be an easily accessible supply.

-Below are our 10 tips to reduce food wastage and you will be able to think of a few more I am sure… By being aware of our consumer and spending habits we can make a change for the benefit of all.
+Here are our 10 easy tips to reduce food wastage and you will be able to think of a few more I am sure… By being aware of our consumer and spending habits we can make a change for the benefit of all.

 1).
 Invest In Quality

-Dig deep and spend more on eating eco-friendly.
+Dig deep and spend more on eating eco-friendly foods.
 A survey by the American vegetable industry body United Fresh, reveals 40 per cent of grocery shoppers would be willing to pay more for certified sustainable products.

 This also applies to eating out.
 A study by Ohio State University found that 65 per cent of people would pay 10 per cent more to eat at a “green” restaurant.